 Now there is no denying this was a very popular and widely read book in the early Church, and it certainly is a very entertaining story to read.
 In fact, it is probably my personal favorite extra-canonical book from early Christianity.
 But let us now explore the reasons why it was ultimately excluded from the official NT canon.

-The act of baptizing herself and preaching may have given some in the early Church pause with this text.
-However, the late date of this anonymous text coupled with its promotion of total celibacy (even within marriage) would have been the most critical factors in its exclusion from the NT.
+The text was written anonymously, thereby lacking Apostolic authority.
+It was also later found, according to Tertullian, to have been composed by a second century Presbyter (Church Elder).
+This is not to say the story was made up.
+In fact, scholars have good reason to believe the author simply compiled the numerous stories he had heard from various oral traditions in circulation, and used those to compose the literary account.
+Nevertheless, it did not meet the canonical requirement for Apostolic authority.
+Additionally, the act of Thecla baptizing herself and preaching may have given some in the early Church pause with this text.
+However, the late date of this text coupled with its promotion of total celibacy (even within marriage) would have been the most critical factors for its exclusion from the NT.
 Furthermore, this fight over celibacy had threatened to split the early Church.
 Once more, the idea of mandatory celibacy was also popular among another controversial group, the Gnostics.
 To that end, there were two types of Ascetics in early Christianity: Christian and Gnostic.
 But the reasons for their ascetic lifestyle were quite different from one another.

 In the case of the latter group, the very heretical Gnostics – review my earlier posts on Gnosticism for more information on their beliefs, – they promoted asceticism because for them the material world was completely evil.
 Therefore, Gnostics were hostile to marriage and procreation, women in particular, because in their view they were responsible for perpetuating (continuing) this evil creation.
 This is why in Gnostic texts Jesus is often (falsely) depicted as proclaiming such nonsense as: “I have come to destroy the works of the female,” or “No woman will inherit the Kingdom of God unless she first becomes like a man”.
 So despite what some radical New School scholars may promote, Gnosticism was NOT kind, nor enlightened, in its view or treatment towards woman.
 Certainly not when compared to the New Testament texts.
 Which leads us now to the other group of Ascetics, who were otherwise orthodox Christians in their beliefs, except when it came to the question concerning celibacy.
 In particular, their belief or demand for total celibacy.
 This naturally put them at odds with other orthodox Christians who did believe in marriage.
 But what led some orthodox Christians to become Ascetics?